evertonstz/telegram_switch_updates_bot/README.md

 PUSHOVER_DEBUG, default value is False PUSHHOVER_USERKEY, is only needed if PUSHOVER_DEBUG is True PUSHOVER_APIKEY, is only needed if PUSHOVER_DEBUG is True

+PUSHBULLET_DEBUG, default value is False PUSHBULLET_ACESS_TOKEN, is only needed if PUSHBULLET_DEBUG is True PUSHBULLET_DEVICES, not needed, if PUSHBULLET_DEBUG is True and you don't provide a device, all your devices will be notified

+NOTIFYRUN_DEBUG, default is False

 UNLIMITED_USERS, default limits every user, including the adm